freesewing/freesewing/markdown/dev/reference/plugins/bust/en.md

 assumes breasts will be present.

-This way you can extend a menswear pattern and have it drafted with the high bust measurement as chest measurment, after which you can create room for the breasts.
+This way you can extend a menswear pattern and have it drafted with the high bust measurement as chest measurement, after which you can create room for the breasts.

 You can see this in practice in our [Carlita][2] design, which extends the